laxmitimalsina/Meme-Generator/README.md

 ## How to run the program
 The program can run in two ways.
 Before we run the program we need to create a virtual environment.
-* Navigate the root directory and create a virtual environment.--$ python3 -m venv name
+* Navigate the root directory and create a virtual environment.`$ python3 -m venv name`
-* Source activate the virtual environment --$ source env/bin/activate
+* Source activate the virtual environment `$ source env/bin/activate`
-* Install all the dependencies from the requirements.txt --$ pip install -r requirements.txt
+* Install all the dependencies from the requirements.txt `$ pip install -r requirements.txt`

  ## Run from the command line
  meme.py has codes to run the application from the command line.
 It takes three optional arguments: